GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Ads are considered part of your Product for purposes of content review and compliance with developer terms, and therefore must comply with the above content policies.
-Ads which are inconsistent with the [content rating][18] of your products or extension are also in violation of our developer terms.
+Ads which are inconsistent with the [content rating][content-rating] of your products or extension are also in violation of our developer terms.

 ### Ads Context and Attribution {: #ads-context }